InfOmics/GRAFIMO/README.md

 GRAFIMO builds the genome variation graph by constructing a VG for each chromosome.
 This allows a faster and more efficient motif search on the genome variation graph.

-Note that this genome variation graph building method is also suggested by VG developers.
+Note that this genome variation graph building approach is suggested by VG developers.

 GRAFIMO will construct the XG and the GBWT index for each chromosome.
 The XG and GBWT indexes allow a faster and haplotype-aware motif search on VG.

 Before attempting to build the VG it is very important to make sure that the chromosome names in the VCF and in the reference FASTA sequence headers match.
-For example, if in the VCF the chromosome 1 is named `1`, the header of chromosome 1 sequence on the reference FASTA file should be `>1`, and not `>chr1`.
+For example, if in the VCF the chromosome 1 is named `1`, the header of chromosome 1 sequence on the reference FASTA file should be `>1`, and not something like `>chr1`.

 If you are in ```tutorials/buildvg_tutorial``` directory, to build a VG with GRAFIMO
 ```
 grafimo buildvg -l data/xy.fa -v data/xy2.vcf.gz
 ```

-For further details refer to our [Wiki](https://github.com/InfOmics/GRAFIMO/wiki).
+For further details refer to our [Wiki](https://github.com/pinellolab/GRAFIMO/wiki).

 ## References